Reads in selected columns to a data.frame or a

 a logical value.
 When set to the default value of

-, when a single column is returned, it is still represented as adata.frame
+FALSE, when a single column is returned, it is still represented as adata.frameand is not converted to a vector.- dropUnusedLevels

 a logical value.
 When set to the default value of

-, drops unused levels of all factor variables.- dropOmittedLevels
+TRUE, drops unused levels of all factor variables.- dropOmittedLevels

 a logical value.
 When set to the default value of